mukuljainx/driveAnalytics/README.md

 - Starts the car
 - A request is sent to server as soon as car starts to fetch a trip ID and driver ID
 - Trip Session starts

+### What if drivers starts the car first then logs

+- If car haven't got the driver ID it will hit server again in every 5 sec to get the driver ID. [limit - 10 times]
+- A reminder to owner can be sent that his car has started.

+## How it works - solution

+- Connect Mobile and car using bluetooth